AlexaCRM/alexacrm.github.io/integration-cds/getting-started.md

 ## Create a Contact Us form

-The plugin provides a Gutenberg block, "ICDS Plain".
+The plugin provides a Gutenberg block, "Dataverse Plain".
 It accepts Twig code and renders it as HTML at front-end.
 To create your first form, you can use the [custom form syntax](/integration-cds/custom-forms/).
-It allows creating HTML forms and capturing submissions into your CDS or Dynamics 365 organization.
+It allows creating HTML forms and capturing submissions into your Dataverse or Dynamics 365 organization.

-Custom forms allow creating new CDS / Dynamics 365 records, as well as updating existing records. reCAPTCHA is supported to protect your forms from spam.
+Custom forms allow creating new Dataverse / Dynamics 365 records, as well as updating existing records. reCAPTCHA is supported to protect your forms from spam.

 {% raw %}
 ``` twig